NovaCat35/USWDS-mockup/README.md

 This mockup site utilizes the U.S. Web Design System (USWDS) to incorporate its components.
 The purpose of this project is to explore design system concepts and practices.

-## NOTE TO SELF (Project Plan)
+## Features
-- Dive into adding a few web components to this site and see how they fit.
+- Web Components Integration: Experiment by incorporating a few web components into the site and assess how well they integrate with existing functionality.
-- Explore some common design patterns to streamline things.
+- Common Design Patterns: Discover and apply design patterns that can simplify and streamline development.
-- Design tokens: Look at how USWDS make the site more adaptable by setting clear design tokens.
+- Design Tokens: Examine how the U.S. Web Design System (USWDS) uses design tokens to make the site more adaptable, ensuring consistent visual styles across components.
-- Utilities: Think of these like Tailwind — use them directly in classes to tweak styling fast and easily.
+- Utility Classes: Leverage utility classes, similar to those in Tailwind, to quickly adjust and fine-tune styling by applying classes directly in your components.

 ## Technologies Used 🚀
 - React: Javascript Library